junjihashimoto/c-script/README.md

 This runs following steps.

-1. Read initialization script for reading compilation paramater.
+1. Read initialization script for reading compilation paramater.(For example, gcc-optimization-parameter(-O4))
-2. Generate compiled code (For example, header like '#include' is added.)
+2. Generate C++/C#-etc source code (For example, header like '#include' is added automatically.)
-3. Compile
+3. Compile by GCC
 4. Run complied binary